 Interesting fact: Persians with black coats almost always have copper-colored eyes.

 4. Maine Coon

-The Maine Coon cat is the largest cat breed, boasting many Guinness Records for…pretty much everything that has to do with being a big, heavy, long cat.
-Despite their size, these guys are gentle and very loving.
-They’re known for being climbers, and, having owned two of them, I can vouch for this.
-Similarly, a jump from the floor to the top of the fridge is no challenge for these strong, muscular cats.
+The Maine Coon cat is among the largest cat breeds, boasting many Guinness Records for…pretty much everything that has to do with being a big, heavy, long cat.
+Despite their size, these cats are often gentle and very loving.
+They’re known for being climbers and may perch in high-up spaces.
+Similarly, a jump from the floor to the top of the fridge is likely no challenge for these strong, muscular cats.

 Their coats come in five solid colors and several tabby patterns.
-Of the solid coats, you can find black (of course), white, blue, red, or cream.
+Of the solid coats, you can find black, white, blue, red, or cream.
 The coats are long and silky but require less maintenance than some other long-haired breeds.